octue/octue-sdk-python/docs/source/services.rst

         its answer, and so on.

     Parent
-        An Twined service that asks a question to another Twined service (a child).
+        A Twined service that asks a question to another Twined service (a child).

     Asking a question
         Sending data (input values and/or an input manifest) to a child for processing/analysis.